carlwiedemann/foresite/README.md

     Created erb/wrapper.html.erb
     Created erb/_list.html.erb

-Three subdirectories are created
+Three subdirectories are created, along with three [ERB](https://docs.ruby-lang.org/en/3.2/ERB.html) template files.

 Some facts:

-* `md` subdirectory contains markdown files for editing.
-Each markdown file will be a separate post and *source of truth* for your site's content.
+* `md` subdirectory will contain markdown files known as posts, which are your site's content.
-* `out` subdirectory contains generated HTML files including an `index.html` file listing all posts.
+* `out` subdirectory will contain HTML files generated from the markdown posts including an `index.html` file listing all posts.
+* `erb` subdirectory contains [ERB](https://docs.ruby-lang.org/en/3.2/ERB.html) templates you can modify:
+  * `post.md.erb` is the default markdown file for every post.
-* `template.rhtml` file is a sole wrapper template using [Embedded Ruby (ERB)](https://docs.ruby-lang.org/en/3.2/ERB.html).
+  * `wrapper.html.erb` is a HTML wrapper template for every generated HTML file.
+  * `_list.html.erb` is a HTML template partial for the list of posts on the `index.html` page.

 ### 2. Write your first post

-Run `foresite touch` to generate a new markdown file in the `md` subdirectory.
-The post title is its sole argument:
+Run `foresite touch` to generate a new post in the `md` subdirectory.
+The title is its sole argument.

     $ foresite touch "Welcome to my site"
     Created md/2023-01-15-welcome-to-my-site.md